Vattakanal

 • Path: Vellagavi –> Dolphin’s Nose –> Altaf’s Cafe.

-• At the end of day 1, we camped.
-So, be prepared to stay in a tent with a basic sleeping mat and blankets.
+• On day 1, we camped, so be prepared for a night in a tent with an essential sleeping mat and blankets.

-• Toilets are only available at the camping site and are relatively neat as it is available only for the participants in the hike.
+• Toilets are only available at the camping site and are maintained for the participants in the trek.

-• The permission to hike needs to be taken from the forest department in advance.
-This is covered in the trek package that I took.
+• Secure permission from the forest department in advance, usually included in the trek package.

 Expenses